SSFullStackDev/DevBlog/README.md

 ### Installation:

+Clone repository to desired location, which will create a folder named `Price-Tracker-Web-App`.
+In this folder are the main python scripts that parse the data as well as the folders created by Django.

-Use pip to install all of the required packages
+Open terminal and use pip to install all of the required packages
 ```
 pip install -r requirements.txt
 ```

-Clone repository to desired location, which will create a folder named `Price-Tracker-Web-App`.
-In this folder are the main python scripts that parse the data as well as the folders created by Django.

-Open terminal, move to the `price_tracker` dir and run the following:
+Move to the `price_tracker` dir and run the following:

 ```
 python3 manage.py migrate